Using streaming media files is as easy as browsing the Web, but there's a lot that goes on behind the scenes to make the process possible:

 In spite of these complications, the world of streaming video and audio continues to grow.
 In the next few years, Internet TV, Internet radio and other streaming applications may become real competitors against traditional media.

-If you'd like to learn more about streaming video, streaming audio and related topics, you'll find lots of resources on the next page.
+If you'd like to learn more about streaming video, streaming audio and related topics, you'll find lots of resources below.